Ritesh001-Git/git-cheat-sheet/README.md

 git pull --rebase
 git push
 ```
-- git init turns the current folder into a new Git repository.
+- To get the latest changes from the origin (no merge)
-- git clone copies an existing remote repository onto your machine.
+-

 ## 6) Branch & Merge (Isolate Work and Integrate)